 August | Humboldt Park | 3021 W Division St. | $25 – $100

 Get a Taste of some of the best sangria the city has to offer.
-Sangria Festival in Humboldt Park is the perfect Sunday that pairs over 20 handcrafted sangria with local food bits, and a variety of live entertainment that will take you to a Spaniard inspired paradise.
-Guests receive drink tickets included with the purchase of event entry ticket, plus a commemorative glass that will have your reminiscing on the location long after it is over.
+Sangria Festival in Humboldt Park is the perfect Sunday that pairs over 20 handcrafted sangria with local food bits and a variety of live entertainment that will take you to a Spaniard-inspired paradise.
+Guests receive drink tickets included with the purchase of the event entry ticket, plus a commemorative glass that will have you reminiscing on the location long after it is over.
 For more information and to purchase your tickets, visit the Sangria Festival Chicago website.

 7. Taste of Greektown